Lesson Plan - Get It!

 - Did you realize you had to do two conversions in this problem?

 You needed to convert from gallons to ounces, and you needed to convert from minutes to seconds.
+Check out the entire process, including the answer, on the Shower Conversion Answer Sheet found under Downloadable Resources in the right-hand sidebar.

 You can now move on to the Got It? section, where you will find some activities to help you practice your new skill of converting rates.